-1.5.4.
-PENALTIES
+1.5.4 PENALTIES

-A. Any person, firm, or corporation violating any provisions of this ordinance, or who shall violate or fail to comply with any order made thereunder, or who shall continue to work upon any structure after having received written notice shall be guilty of a misdemeanor and punishable by a fine in an amount not exceeding \$1,087.50 not to exceed 100 dollars or imprisoned for not more than 30 days, or both.
+A. Any person, firm, or corporation violating any provisions of this ordinance, or who shall violate or fail to comply with any order made thereunder, or who shall continue to work upon any structure after having received written notice shall be guilty of a misdemeanor and punishable by a fine not to exceed 100 dollars or imprisoned for not more than 30 days, or both.

-B. Each day such violation shall be permitted to exist shall constitute a separate offense.

-C. Cost of removal, disposal or other actions to enforce Article 1.5.3 shall be paid by the owner, either by direct payment or as a lien on the property.
+- B. Each day such violation shall be permitted to exist shall constitute a separate offense. - C. Cost of removal, disposal or other actions to enforce Article 1.5.3 shall be paid by the owner, either by direct payment or as a lien on the property.